 In assessing whether a concentration can be cleared, the Competition Council verifies whether the transaction will lead to significant impediments of effective competition on the relevant markets.
 Usually, the council checks whether the transaction creates or strengthens a dominant position on the relevant markets or any parts of it.

-In analysing a concentration and its impact on competition in the relevant market, the Competition Council must factor in a multitude of criteria such as the market position of the parties and existing barriers to entry.
+In analysing a concentration and its impact on competition in the relevant market, the Competition Council must factor in a multitude of criteria such as the market position of the parties, the parties' economic and financial power, the market structure, alternatives available at suppliers' and customers' disposal and existing barriers to entry.
 Under the Merger Regulation 2010, the Competition Council must also consider the evolution of technical and economic progress resulting from the analysed transaction, provided that this is to the benefit of consumers and does not represent a barrier to competition.

 Increases in efficiencies resulting from the transaction can therefore be used as an argument to counter any competition concerns, provided that these benefit consumers.

 Competition authorities are generally reluctant to accept the failing firm defence when analysing mergers that can significantly affect competition on the relevant markets.
 The Competition Council has not appeared to accept the failing firm argument.
 However, given the latest case law at EU level (which the Competition Council follows closely), namely the Aegean Airlines and Olympic Air cases, it is possible that the Competition Council may accept the failing firm defence, provided that the strict criteria provided by the EU case law is met.
 The criteria is that, if there is no merger the failing firm exits the market and there is no less anti-competitive alternative than the notified merger.